smartemission/smartemission/docs/platform/calibration.rst

 To evaluate the performance of the model the `Root Mean Squared Error
 <https://en.wikipedia.org/wiki/Root-mean-square_deviation>`_ (RMSE) is used.
 The RMSE is the average error (prediction - actual value) of the model.
-Lower RMSE are better.
+Lower RMSE values are better.

 Testing the model on the same data as it is trained on could lead to over-fitting.
 This means that the model learn relations that are not there